blashin888/GL-Whitepaper/docs/legacy/README_legacy.md

 This is an earlier version of the GL framework.

-It reflects a stage where structure, implementation, and system design were more explicitly defined.
+It reflects a stage where structure and implementation were more explicitly defined.

 It is preserved for context,
-and does not represent the current form of GL.
+not as the current form of GL.

 ---